Forecasts Suggest Slower PC Growth Ahead

 In the latest indicator that the slowing economy is putting a dent in PC growth, market researcher IDC has lowered its sales forecast for the year, despite a robust first half.

-IDC had forecast 19.8 percent worldwide growth of PCs but has dropped that prediction to 17 percent, according to quarterly PC Tracker report, released Thursday.
-Pent up demand following the recession of 2008 and early 2009, led to a 25 percent increase in sales in the first half of this year, according to IDC.
+IDC had forecast 19.8 percent worldwide growth of PCs but has dropped that prediction to 17 percent, according to quarterly PC Tracker report, released in early September.
+Pent up demand following the recession of 2008 and early 2009 led to a 25 percent increase in sales in the first half of this year, according to IDC.

 But as the economy started to falter, some of that momentum fell with it.
-In a telling sign that sales would not be as robust as previously predicted, Intel last week cut its revenue forecast just a month after raising it.
+In a telling sign that sales would not be as robust as previously predicted, Intel Corp. recently cut its revenue forecast just a month after raising it.

 In July Intel projected revenues of $11.2 to $12 billion for the third quarter.
-But last Friday, Intel revised that projection with a forecast that revenue would be in the $10.8 to $11.2 billion range.
+But on Aug.
+27, Intel revised that projection with a forecast that revenue would be in the $10.8 to $11.2 billion range.

 Similarly, IDC is now calling for an 11.8 percent increase in PC sales in the last six months of the year, less than half the growth pace set in the first half of the year.